First awarded at the Bloomington Academic Advisors Council Annual Meeting, February 24, 2006

 The idea of an award for outstanding advising was discussed by the membership for several years before coming to fruition in 2006 through the efforts of the Campus Affairs committee and others.
 It seemed appropriate that such an award should also honor the memory of Terri Nation following her untimely death in 2003.
-Terri was a long-time advisor at IUB – an “advisor’s advisor” in the words of former BAC President Cindy Moore – and a friend and colleague to many in BAC.
+Terri was a long-time advisor at IUB – an “advisor’s advisor” in the words of former BAAC President Cindy Moore – and a friend and colleague to many in BAAC.

-This prestigious award recognizes the exceptional achievements of a member of BAC, who is nominated by one or more of his or her colleagues.
-The nominees must have demonstrated exceptional service in at least one of the following categories: Acdemic Advising, Service to the IUB campus and Service to BAC.
+This prestigious award recognizes the exceptional achievements of a member of BAAC, who is nominated by one or more of his or her colleagues.
+The nominees must have demonstrated exceptional service in at least one of the following categories: Acdemic Advising, Service to the IUB campus and Service to BAAC.
 Names of each year’s recipient will be inscribed upon a traveling plaque, and he or she will receive a keepsake plaque and a small honorarium.

 Who can be nominated for the Terri Nation Outstanding Academic Advisor Award?